-Once the chains were secured to their ankles, Edward stood with a long face and walked behind the tree to which William and his wife Mary were tied and began to cut their bindings.
+Once Edward secured the chain to their ankles, he stood with a long face, walked behind the tree and sawed on their bindings.

-Barnaby determined the situation.
+Levi determined the situation.
 William the pirate had brought his wife Mary to sea with him and she worked amongst the sailors disguised as a man.
-According to some pirate’s code, bringing aboard a woman jeopardized the ship’s welfare as many men, starved for the affections of a woman, would quarrel and fight over her.
+According to some pirates’ code, bringing aboard a woman jeopardized the ship’s welfare as men, starved for the affections of a woman, might quarrel and fight over her.
 Death was often dealt as the penalty for both the man and woman.

-Barnaby shuddered as he prepared to witness the execution of both William and his wife Mary and he wondered how many times this ghostly act played out in the woods?
+Levi shuddered as he prepared to witness the execution of both William and his wife Mary and he pondered how many times this ghostly act played out in the woods?

-The second Edward cut the binds, William sprang forward and tackled Christopher.
+The moment Edward cut the binds, William sprang forward and tackled Christopher.
 He sat on his chest and choked him with horrendous vigor.
 “I’ll make sure you don’t lay hands on my wife when I pass!”
-William shouted.

 A pistol shot rang through the woods and William slumped to his side and fell partially into the hole.